aaronbloomfield/aaronbloomfield.github.io/readme.md

 - [ics](ics/): the course site for a Introduction to Cybersecurity course, from the [aaronbloomfield/ics](https://github.com/aaronbloomfield/ics) repo.
-  This course is being taught for the first time at UVa in the fall of 2018, so the course content will be filled in throughout the fall 2018 semester.
+  Although the course is still being taught, I am not teaching it, so one should look elsewhere for the current semester's iteration of the course.

 Sites not being currently updated: